osx-tools/asahi-encrypt/README.md

 Before proceeding:
 - Please backup your data
 - It is good idea to learn how it works, see OPERATIONS section
+- Check EXAMPLES section for a detailed usage example

 The author of the script is not responsible for any harm caused by using the script.